 OVERVIEW

-Source data on income and employment are inherently incomplete.
-Due to data disclosures and undercoverage, no one dataset provides enough information to create a complete IMPLAN database.
+Due to data suppressions, exclusions, aggregations, and time lags., no single data source provides enough information to create a complete IMPLAN database of Employment and Labor Income.
 The most important three datasets IMPLAN relies on for our Employment and Labor Income estimates are:

 DATA SOURCES